rfjakob/gocryptfs/README.md

 	  -rw-rw-r--.
 1 user  user  233  7.
 Okt 23:23 gocryptfs.conf
 	$ fusermount -u plain

 See [MANPAGE.md](MANPAGE.md) for a description of available options.
+If you already have gocryptfs installed, run `./MANPAGE-render.bash` to bring up the rendered manpage in the pager (requires pandoc).

 Storage Overhead
 ----------------